TheAcharya/MarkerData-Website/docs/User Guide/Overview.md

 ![Marker Data's DMG](/assets/md-install.png)

-1. Download the file to your device.
+1. Download the DMG to your system.
-2. Select the file to open it.
+2. Mount the DMG by double-clicking it.
 3. Move **Marker Data** to your Applications folder.
 4. Launch **Marker Data**.
 5. Read `Onboarding` information and instructions.